DevCyclonekittenTriHex/Bambu-Labs-A1-To-Klipper-Conversion/README.md

 ❓AMS Lite (Will be next project)

-#Timeline
+# Timeline
 ✔️ Planning:
-  -Includes all the imformation to get the printer working Prototype assembly
+  - Includes all the imformation to get the printer working Prototype assembly
-  -Cheap assembly to verify that parts work
+  - Cheap assembly to verify that parts work
 Klipper setup
-  -Setting up klipper on printer + config file.
+  - Setting up klipper on printer + config file.
 Pcb Designing
-  -PCB designing to make less of cable mess, + easier to install.
+  - PCB designing to make less of cable mess, + easier to install.
 Beta Assembly
-  -Assembly will all functionality + pcbs
+  - Assembly will all functionality + pcbs
 Feedback + Modifications
-  -Open feedback from the public, people can attempt building and share results.
+  - Open feedback from the public, people can attempt building and share results.

 Possibly a shop to sell a1 mod kit.
-  -A kit that includes all the parts to mod an a1 -Cheap kit: skr pico, pi zero
+  - A kit that includes all the parts to mod an a1
+  - Cheap kit: skr pico, pi zero
-  -Full Kit: btt manta m4p, cb1 /2 (idk yet)
+  - Full Kit: btt manta m4p, cb1 /2 (idk yet)
-  -Includes instructions and everything at a reasonable price.
+  - Includes instructions and everything at a reasonable price.